The Big Bang is a Coordinate Singularity for $k = -1$ Inflationary FLRW Spacetimes: Cosmological Properties of Milne-like Spacetimes

 For Minkowski space and de Sitter space, we have the full Lorentz group $\text{L} = \text{O}(1,3)$ acting as isometries at the origin $\ms{O}$.
 When elements in $\text{L}^\downarrow = \text{L}^\downarrow_+ \cup \text{L}^\downarrow_-$ act at the origin, it produces a PT symmetric spacetime (i.e. one where the map $(t,x,y,z) \mapsto (-t,-x,-y,-z)$ is an isometry).

 {\bf Lorentz invariance at $\ms{O}$ implies an antimatter universe}

 Let $(M,g)$ be a Milne-like spacetime.
-Requiring $\ms{O}$ to be Lorentz invariant (i.e. the full Lorentz group $\text{L} = \text{O}(1,3)$ acts at the origin $\ms{O}$) produces a PT symmetric universe as in Figure \ref{Milne matter-antimatter}.
+Requiring $\ms{O}$ to be Lorentz invariant (i.e. the full Lorentz group $\text{L} = \text{O}(1,3)$ acts at the origin $\ms{O}$) produces a PT symmetric universe.
 Given the CPT theorem \cite{PCT}, perhaps the universe's missing antimatter is contained in the PT symmetric universe.

 We remark this idea is closely related to the same idea in \cite{TBF}.
 There the authors consider a $k = 0$ FLRW spacetime with metric $g = -d\tau^2 + a^2(\tau)\big[dx^2 + dy^2 + dz^2\big]$ in a radiation dominated era $a(\tau) \propto \sqrt{\tau}$.
 By moving to conformal time $\tilde{\tau}$ given by $d\tilde{\tau} = d\tau/a(\tau)$, one arrives at the metric $g = a^2(\tilde{\tau})\big[-d\tilde{\tau}^2 + dx^2 + dy^2 + dz^2 \big]$ where $a(\tilde{\tau}) \propto \tilde{\tau}$.
 They then analytically extend the function $a(\tilde{\tau})$ from $(0, + \infty)$ to $\R$ and call the $(-\infty, 0)$ part the `CPT-symmetric' universe.
 However, at $\tilde{\tau} = 0$, the metric is $g = 0$.
 Hence it's degenerate.
 Therefore this is not a spacetime extension.